 - Cookie scoot.
 "Cookie scooting" is taking something circular (a circular cookie cutter, as an example) and gently scooting the cookies after they are removed from the oven.
 This makes the cookies the perfect circular shape.
 You can also use a mug, a glass storage container, etc.

 - Don't crowd the baking sheet.
-Space the cookies about 3 inches apart so they have room to spread.
-If this means you have to bake in multiple batches, do it.
-It is better than having all the cookies spread into each other on the pan.
+Space the cookies about 3 inches apart on your baking sheet so they have room to spread, even if this means you have to bake in multiple batches.

 Absolutely!
-While homemade lemon curd adds a delightful freshness, you can use store-bought lemon curd as a convenient alternative.
-Just ensure to choose a high-quality brand with a flavor profile that complements the coconut butter cookies.
+While homemade lemon curd is fresher & has better flavor, you can use store-bought lemon curd as a convenient alternative.

 When stored in an airtight container, these cookies will stay fresh for up to 3-4 days at room temperature.
-To extend their shelf life, you can refrigerate them for up to a week or freeze them for up to three months.
-Make sure to bring them to room temperature before serving if chilled or frozen.
+For longer storage, refrigerate for up to a week or freeze for up to three months.

-Yes, you can experiment with different extracts to customize the cookies to your taste.
-Almond extract would be an excellent alternative.
-However, using coconut extract enhances the tropical flair and perfectly complements the lemon's zesty brightness.
+Feel free to experiment with different extracts & flavors to customize the cookies to your taste.
+Almond extract would be an excellent alternative/addition.
+If you don't like coconut, you can also omit the extract.

 Absolutely!
 You can make the lemon curd up to 3-4 days in advance and store it in the refrigerator.
-Ensure you cover it with cling wrap, placing it directly onto the curd's surface to prevent a film from forming as it cools.
+Cover it with cling wrap, placing it directly onto the curd's surface to prevent a film from forming as it cools.
 Once it cools, transfer to an airtight container and place in the fridge.

-If your lemon curd is too runny, it might not have cooked enough to thicken properly.
-Make sure to cook the curd over low-medium heat and continue stirring constantly until it reaches the desired consistency.
-The curd should be thick enough to coat the back of a spoon.
-Additionally, ensure that you strain the curd to remove any undercooked bits, which can cause the runny texture.
+If your lemon curd is runny, it might not have cooked enough to thicken properly.
+Cook the curd over low-medium heat and stir constantly until it is thick enough to coat the back of a spoon.
+Additionally, strain the curd to remove any undercooked bits, which can cause the runny texture.

 Baking in grams